- Class Schedule

 Born and raised in Youngstown, Ohio, Angela grew up enjoying cooking with both of her parents.
 In 2003, she attended Pittsburgh’s Le Cordon Bleu Pennsylvania Culinary Institute, after which she worked at Nemacolin Woodland’s five-star, five diamond restaurants, Aqueous and Lautrec.
 Angela comes to us from Lidia’s, located in the Strip District.
 She lives with her husband, who is also a chef, and their pot-bellied pig, Truffle.

-Cooking School Chef, Market District Robinson
+Demo Kitchen Lead, Market District Robinson

 Traveling as a young child from the Rockies to Pittsburgh, Alex grew up in the Green Mountain State cooking with real ingredients and baking pies every Sunday morning.
 Supporting farm-fresh, local ingredients and focusing on organic foods, she believes everything is better from scratch — simple food to be enjoyed around the table like Mother Nature intended.